Taxonomic research underpinning conservation and sustainability

 Former Editor of the Flora of the Arabian Peninsula and Socotra I am a taxonomist with research interests in horticulture, plant taxonomy and plant conservation.
 I am a member of the Horticultural Taxonomy Group (Hortax), the IUCN SSC Arabian Plant Specialist Group and the Executive Committee of the Friends of Socotra.

-- Dr Barbara Mackinder, CMEP, Flora of Arabia Researcher
+- Dr Barbara Mackinder, CMEP, Research Associate

 My research interest is the classification and identification of Legumes.
 I am working on an account of the family for the Flora of the Arabian Peninsula and Socotra.